+My husband and I will be celebrating our fifth wedding anniversary this weekend.
+I feel so lucky to have found him.
+I don’t believe in soul mates, but I am frequently reminded of how perfect we are for each other, and I feel blessed.
+I am also frequently reminded that marriage is hard work.
+Once you become so intertwined with another person, the line between you as individuals blur.
+This closeness can lead to misunderstandings, which can erupt into conflict and consequently, less closeness.
 But conflict is not the enemy.
-Conflict demands compromise, and compromise is the backbone of a sturdy marriage.
-It takes closeness and compromise to navigate one ship with two captains, and the wisdom to know who’s better at steering and who’s better at managing the sails (or however that metaphor should go, I obviously don’t know how ships work).
+Conflict demands compromise and compromise is the backbone of a sturdy marriage.
+It takes teamwork to navigate one ship with two captains and the wisdom to know who’s better at steering and who’s better at managing the sails (or however that metaphor should go, I obviously don’t know how ships work).

 I think I might be speaking to myself here.

 Dear Margot, be a better wife.
 Happy Anniversary!